 Happiness is not a warm puppy.
 That is not what the science of happiness is about.
-The science of happiness is about understanding what the human brain is built for, what our emotional systems are built for, our social systems are built for, so that we can optimize human experience in a way that basically matches up with how we’ve evolved as human beings.
-There are different kinds of happiness in different demographics, things matter more or less as you age and also in different countries we see some differences, but there are four things that seem to be pretty universal:
+The science of happiness is about understanding what the human brain is built for, what our emotional systems are built for, our social systems are built for so that we can optimize the human experience in a way that basically matches up with how we’ve evolved as human beings.
+There are different kinds of happiness in different demographics, things matter more or less as you age and also in different countries, we see some differences, but there are four things that seem to be pretty universal:

 - Satisfying work—waking up in the morning with a concrete task.